-There are many points during the process of applying for a U.S. visa or green card that applicants may be tempted to lie.
-For example, they may think that it would be harmless, or essential, to hide a ground of inadmissibility, ignore a previous marriage, or avoid questions about previous overstays at the end of visits to the United States.
+There are many points during the process of applying for a U.S. visa or green card at which applicants might be tempted to lie.
+They might think it would be harmless, and a way to avoid pesky questions.
+Or they perhaps believe it's essential, so as to hide a ground of inadmissibility, cover over a previous marriage, or avoid probing questions about previous overstays at the end of visits to the United States.

-An additional problem is that some immigration applications rest on your credibility -- that is, whether the immigration officers feel they can believe you.
 Let's say, for example, that you came to the U.S. as a student, and are applying to adjust status (get a green card) on the basis of your recent marriage to a U.S. citizen.
 But you had a little trouble finding your divorce certificate, so you just left out any mention of your previous marriage on your adjustment application.
 This misrepresentation is discovered, and you are denied the green card and placed in deportation (removal) proceedings.
 Your new spouse is angry, and divorces you.
 In court, you tell the judge, "But I can't return to my home country, I'm a member of a persecuted minority, and might be killed."
 Ordinarily, that would be grounds to apply for asylum, which could save you from deportation.
-But the judge might very well deny your asylum application on credibility grounds.
-If you've lied once, the judge would have solid reason to believe that you might lie again, and be making up your fear of persecution.
+But the immigration judge might well deny your asylum application on credibility grounds.
+If you've lied once, the judge would have solid reason to believe that you might lie again and be making up your fear of persecution.